Meet the Midtown West Team

 Carol Black, LMHC (License #7387)

 Carol Black is a New York Licensed Mental Health Counselor with a Master’s Degree in Mental Health Counseling from Hunter College.
-Carol has been credentialed as a substance abuse counselor (CASAC-2) and holds a primary certificate in Rational Emotive Behavior Therapy from the Albert Ellis Institute.
-She has obtained specialized training in Dialectical Behavior Therapy and Mindfulness interventions and is a Smart Recovery® facilitator.
+Carol is credentialed as a substance abuse counselor (CASAC-2) and holds a primary certificate in Rational Emotive Behavior Therapy from the Albert Ellis Institute.
+She is fully trained in EMDR, Dialectical Behavior Therapy and Mindfulness interventions, and is a Smart Recovery® facilitator.

-anxiety, depression, eatdisorder, womenpsych, substanceaddict, phobias, lifetrans, careercounsel, relfamtherapy, couplescounsel, selfesteem, cope, trauma, cbt, rebt, psychodynamic
+anxiety, depression, womenpsych, substanceaddict, phobias, lifetrans, careercounsel, relfamtherapy, couplescounsel, selfesteem, cope, trauma, cbt, rebt, psychodynamic, PTSD

 Sylwia Misiewicz, LMHC (License #7003)